navidrome/navidrome/README.md

 $ gopm get -v -g
 ```

-From here it's a normal Go development cycle:
+From here it's a normal [BeeGo](http://beego.me) development cycle.
+Some useful commands:

-* Test with `go test ./.. -v`
 * Start local server with `bee run`
-* Start test runner with `goconvey`
+* Start test runner on the browser with `NOLOG=1 goconvey --port 9090`
+* Test from command line with `go test ./... -v`

 ### Useful Links